zaxx-q/Expression-generator/README.md

 ## Tips

-1. Start with a clear, well-lit base image
+1. Start with a clear, well-lit base image with neutral expression and pose
+2. Your input image sets the style for all expressions - make sure it's high quality
-2. Use multiple API keys to avoid rate limiting
+3. Use multiple API keys to avoid rate limiting
-3. Experiment with custom prompt tweaks for specific styles
+4. Experiment with custom prompt tweaks for specific styles
-4. Delete `expressions/orig__*.png` files to regenerate specific emotions
+5. Delete `expressions/orig__*.png` files to regenerate specific emotions
-5. Choose background type (grey/white) based on your use case
+6. Choose background type (grey/white) based on your use case
-6. If background removal isn't clean, use the `orig__*.png` files for manual editing
+7. If background removal isn't clean, use the `orig__*.png` files for manual editing